bestmobileapp/musicplayerapp/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------
 Muzio | Music Player - MP3 Player

 If you want to play both music and videos, Music Player - MP3 Player | Muzio android app is the only top-notch solution for you since 2018.
-It is top-rated android app and 100% free, has over 3 million active users and 4.7-star ratings, and millions of amazing reviews under its belt.
-This Music cum Video Player or Media Player comes with a fast, robust, and elegant interface and design.
+It is top-rated <a href="https://play.google.com/store/apps/details?id=com.shaiban.audioplayer.mplayer"> android app </a> and 100% free, has over 3 million active users and 4.7-star ratings, and millions of amazing reviews under its belt.
+This Music cum Video Player or <a href="https://play.google.com/store/apps/details?id=com.shaiban.audioplayer.mplayer"> media player </a> comes with a fast, robust, and elegant interface and design.
 In this App, you can easily create as many as the playlist you want.
 Enhance your device's audio quality by using its powerful equalizer and strong bass booster.
 On top of that, this is a local music player so, you can use this music app without any internet connection at any time.
 It has a lot of features with beautiful backgrounds and customizable theme, home screen, lock screen widget, etc, options or you can upload your pictures as well to enhance your app using experience.
 There are no ads in free version to bother you and there is a special feature option by which you can also upgrade to premium version just by watching ads.
 It has all the necessary useful features to make you fall in love with this App.

 Pros: